Child Care

 THE FACTS

-Two-in-three (64%) of parents say federal policymakers need to do more to address challenges experienced while raising an infant or toddler.
+Two-in-three (64%) parents say federal policymakers need to do more to address challenges experienced while raising an infant or toddler.

 Legislation At-A-Glance